Sheep Bridge Road, Hurricane Cliffs, UT

 Sheep Bridge Road cuts through the middle of Hurricane Cliffs Recreation Area, a red-rock canvass of cliffs, canyons, and trails that acts as an appetizer to the much heralded Zion National Park just a few miles away.
 Managed by the Bureau of Land Management, through its St. George Field Office, Sheep Bridge Road presents 48 official campsites, each marked by a post, and each offering a fire ring.
 Technically, camping is allowed only in these marked sites, though it becomes apparent that many more RVers elect to pitch camp in non-marked sites, without consequence.

-Sheep Bridge Road, Hurricane Cliffs, Utah
+Sheep Bridge Road, Virgin, UT

 Probably one of the busiest and difficult places to find available boondocking at, Sheep Bridge Road acts as free camping for RVers looking to spend a weekend at Zion National Park.
 Each of the 48 marked campsites offers beautiful vistas of red rock cliffs along with easy access to several canyon trails.